aimer63/fire/docs/parallel_execution.md

-# Parallel Execution in Firestarter
+# Parallel Execution in firecast

 ## Overview

-FIREstarter achieves parallel execution of simulations using Python's `concurrent.futures.ProcessPoolExecutor`.
+firecast achieves parallel execution of simulations using Python's `concurrent.futures.ProcessPoolExecutor`.
 This allows multiple independent simulation runs (e.g., for Monte Carlo analysis) to be distributed across all available CPU cores, significantly speeding up computation.